tristanballard/starter-academic/content/post/tfRuns/index.md

 ```

 ## Step 3: Specify candidate hyperparameter values
-Next, we create a separate script that reads in our model script (fitNNet.R) and fits it for a range of potential hyperparameter inputs.
+Next, we create a separate script that reads in our model script (fitNNet.R) and fits the model for a range of potential hyperparameter inputs.

 For simplicity I show how to do a grid search.
 For example, I tell it to consider only  8 nodes and 16 nodes for the _nodes1_ argument.
-To do a random search, you would simply need to replace those two values with a random number generator.
+To do a random search, you would simply need to replace those two values with a reasonable random number generator.
 ``` r
 library(dplyr)
 library(keras)